derickr/php-code-of-conduct/RFC.rst

-or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviours that they deem inappropriate, threatening, offensive, or harmful.
+or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviours that they deem toxic, threatening, offensive, or harmful.

 By adopting this Code of Conduct, project maintainers commit themselves to fairly and consistently applying these principles to every aspect of